NitroSell/WebStoreAPI/README.md

 *     __GetShippingOptions__: this endpoint allows you to query the list of possible shipping options of a given basket;
 *     __GetTaxForAnOrder__: this endpoint allows to get the applicable amount of tax for a given basket;
 *     __GetShippingAndTaxForAnOrder__: this endpoint is an aggregation of the previous two endpoints; it returns the applicable tax and the shipping options for a given basket;
-*     __InsertWebOrders__: this endpoint allows you to insert a given order into the WebStore.
+*     __InsertWebOrder__: this endpoint allows you to insert a given order into the WebStore.

 ### Retrieve the details of a given customer